 The names of commands and built in variables are case insensitive.
 The built in variables all have a name that ends in an underscore.
 User defined variables are case sensitive and are not allowed to contain the underscore character.
 There is one exception to this last rule.
-User defined variables can have any characters in their name provided the name starts with the character [and ends with a matching character].
-Hence [a + b] is a valid name for a variable.
+User defined variables can have any characters in their name provided the name starts with the character valid name for a variable.
 It is different from [A + B].
-The built in imaginary variable i is given by i{-} which is the same as I{-} .
+The built in imaginary variable i is given by $i{-}$ which is the same as $I{-}$ .
 All statements inside the modules should be terminated with a semicolon.